yaoxinmeng/recommender/README.md

 Auto-generate recommendations based on venue requirements

 ## Quickstart
 The backend API requires the appropriate AWS credentials to function.
 Set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` (needed if your account has MFA enabled) as environment variables.
+Optionally, guardrails can be enabled by setting `BEDROCK_USE_GUARDRAIL` to be true in the Docker compose file.
+Note that if guardrails are enabled, then both `BEDROCK_GUARDRAIL_ID` and `BEDROCK_GUARDRAIL_VERSION` must be configured as well.

 Run the following command to spin up the container:
 ```sh
 docker compose up -d
 ```

-The API endpoint is hosted on port `8000` by default, but this can be modified in "docker-compose.yml".
+The API endpoint is hosted on port `8000` by default.

 ## Endpoints
 The SwaggerUI for the API is hosted at http://localhost:8000/docs by default.
 The detailed documentation can be found in this [Postman collection](https://interstellar-meteor-840800.postman.co/workspace/New-Team-Workspace~61341a57-ebf4-45e2-9aa9-90c288cdd25b/collection/24411008-63434cf4-c082-4434-a1a8-ddb505f735db?action=share&creator=24411008).